William J. Burns (diplomat): Personal life

 Burns is married to Lisa Carty, a former diplomat and current UN OCHA senior official, and has two daughters.
 He speaks English, French, Russian, and Arabic.

 Jeffrey Epstein meetings

 In 2023, The Wall Street Journal reported that Burns allegedly had three scheduled meetings with Jeffrey Epstein in 2014, according to 'documents' and 'calendars' in their possession.
-At the time, Burns was deputy secretary of state, and Epstein had already pleaded guilty to the charge of procuring for prostitution a girl below age 18.
+At the time, Burns was deputy secretary of state, and Epstein had already pleaded guilty to the charge of procuring for prostitution of a girl below age 18.